Rishu-R1111/PROJECT-FRIDAY/README.md

 # Project_Friday_with_Alice

 ------------------------------------
 HeY, this is Rishu , I have developed this project with python alike the Google voice assistant.
-It was completed 50%(imo).
+It was completed 42%(imo).
 Soon I will be upgrading it fully, based on Artifitial-intelligence Machine-learning like adaptibility.
-This project is about voice assistant like google ,amazon echo.
+This project is about voice assistant like google  assistant, amazon echo.
 If you guys have any good suggestions, please let me know.
 I'll try definatly.
 ------------------------------------
 This AI Personal Assistant comes in 2 diffrent voices
 ------------------------------------